 How Different Subscription Plans & Locations Impact Your Revenue

-Platforms typically pay artists a percentage of the revenue their streams generate.
-This percentage varies depending on the level of subscription a listener has.
+Platforms typically pay artists a percentage of the revenue their streams generate, but the payout rate varies depending on the type of listener.

-All these variables can make it tough for emerging artists to generate a stable income from their music.
-But don’t worry, you can turn things around with a little creativity!
+All these variables make it difficult for emerging artists to build a stable income from streaming alone.
+But with some creativity and strong fan engagement, it’s still possible to carve out a path.

 6 Growth Hacks to Take Your Music Career to the Next Level